Sauvira kingdom: Other references in the Mahabharata

-References in other classical texts
+Classical texts

 According to the Bhagavata Purana, another Hindu text, the Sauviras were once connected with the Abhira tribe.

 The Compendium of Charaka (Sanskrit चरकसंहिता Charaka saṃhitā) is an early text on Ayurveda (Indian traditional medicine) probably completed in its present form in the first few centuries AD.
 In chapter 1 of the Vimānasthāna section of the Compendium, at verse 18, the author notes that the people of Sauvīra are over-fond of salt in their diet, and even consume salt in milk.
 As a consequence they [are said to] suffer from ailments such as lethargy, slackness and weakness of body.